Is Nike Falling Apart?

 I grew up on Nike.

 Seeing powerful black celebrities wearing Jordans mesmerized me.
 Two, in particular—Spike Lee and Michael Jordan—were everything I wanted to be.
-In fact, all my influences at the time, from Monie Love and MC Lyte to Kid'N'Play and Kris Kross, rocked Jordans.
+All my influences at the time, from Monie Love and MC Lyte to Kid'N'Play and Kris Kross, rocked Jordans.

 It wasn’t surprising, at least to me, that I'd want to work for the big SWOOSH as an adult.
 I'm not an athlete, nor have I tried to be, but the brand's ethos made me feel there'd be a place for me within its content team to help shape Nike's narrative for younger generations, particularly young black girls like me.

 Working at Nike's HQ has been on my wishlist for some time, so much so that I added several employees on LinkedIn and even arranged informal Zoom chats.
 However, I received rejections for every position I applied for.
 Is it disheartening?
-It was until it wasn't.
+Yes and no.

-People have told me that Nike has a toxic work culture, but knowing me, this revelation didn't sway my opinion of the brand.
+A lot is alluding to Nike’s internal culture, but knowing me, this revelation didn't sway my opinion of the brand.
 When I learned that John Donahoe was stepping down as CEO, coincidentally ahead of the US election, I thought, 'Maybe this is a positive thing!' given that his tenure at the brand wasn’t a fit.
-However, after reading Forbes' piece about the brand's falling reputation, especially over the past four years, I began to consider that rejection could be a form of protection.
+However, after reading Forbes’s piece about the brand’s failing reputation, especially over the past four years, I’ve started to wonder about this brand I admired and its hazy future.

-I'm not about to launch this platform as a hit blog on Nike.
-However, I am a journalist covering streetwear and youth culture beats.
-Therefore, I feel compelled to report on things as they land on my desk.
+I am a journalist covering streetwear and youth culture beats.
+So, I need to report on things as they land on my desk.
+However, I sincerely hope that the brand transforms.

 As I said, I'm keeping it light for this post, but I'm committed to seeing where this journey takes me.